 Is sealing a crawl space better than venting it?

-Either approach can be practical when moisture and airflow are managed appropriately for the home and local conditions.
+Either approach works well when you manage moisture and airflow appropriately for the home and local conditions.

 Do crawl space issues affect insurance or financing?